TensorNetwork/tensornetwork.org/src/diagrams/index.md

   - n-mode product $\times_n$ (contraction of a matrix with one of the indices)
   - matricization (just grouping indices)
   - tracing index pairs
+  - tensor/outer product (just placing tensors next to each other)

 -->